 File-scoped namespace

-With the new file-scoped namespace declaration in C# 10, you can declare a single namespace for the entire file.
-After declaring the file-scoped namespace, we can’t declare any other namespace.
+With the file-scoped namespace declaration in C# 10, you can declare a single namespace for the entire file.
+After declaring a file-scoped namespace, no other namespace can be declared.
 You can only declare and define the following types:

 Old format